This blog post will answer the question “Can chickens eat rosemary?” It is a commonly asked question, and it deserves to be answered.

 Not only will the plants help to fertilize the soil around them, but herbs are also known for repelling insects.

 If you’re looking for ways to keep pests away from your chicken coop, look no further!
 Rosemary can help to ward off insects that might otherwise be attracted to your chickens.
-It’s even been shown to repel mice and rats, which can carry all kinds of harmful diseases and bacteria into your coop.

 So if you’re worried about keeping pests at bay this winter – or any time of year – growing rosemary around your chicken coop is a great way to help!